Friant Dam: Construction

 Construction of Friant Dam began with blasting and excavation of the dam site to remove more than 1200000 yd3 of loose material above the bedrock.
 Before any concrete was laid on the dam's main wall, the underlying rock was extensively grouted to fill in 725 holes and seams that might otherwise cause instability in the foundation.
 The concrete used in the dam's construction was made from sand and gravel excavated from the San Joaquin River floodplain about 3 mi below the dam to form Lost Lake.
 Notably, more than 5400 oz of placer gold – worth $176,000 at the time – were uncovered in the excavation site.
 A branch line of the Southern Pacific Railroad delivered this material to a concrete mixing plant, which could produce up to 6000 yd3 of concrete per hour, directly adjacent to the construction site.
 In July 1940, the San Joaquin River was diverted through a wooden flume so that work on the foundations could begin.

 On July 29, the first concrete was poured into the main body of Friant Dam.
-In order to keep the structure in line, the dam was built in a series of blocks or forms, each measuring 50 ft square.
+The dam was built in a series of forms, each measuring 50 ft square.
 Concrete was placed via a massive steel trestle system 210 ft high and 2200 ft long, along which ran small powered railcars that delivered buckets of concrete from the mixing plant.
 Two gantry cranes lifted the buckets from the cars and poured them onto the forms.
 In summer 1941, the labor force reached a peak of 1,500, and the monthly record for concrete placement, at 228000 yd3, was set in August.

 During the dam's construction several Native American burial sites had their graves removed and re-interred.